 Already have a KitchenAid stand mixer?
 You’ll want this add-on device.
 This attachment can turn your existing mixer into a double-duty machine.

-If you want to try using a food processor but don’t have the additional kitchen space to dedicate to it, this attachment works with a KitchenAid stand mixer if you have one.
+If you want to try using a food processor, but you don’t have the additional kitchen space to dedicate to it, this attachment works with your KitchenAid stand mixer.
 The attachment fits the front of any KitchenAid stand mixer, using the mixer’s power to shred, dice, and chop any ingredients you might need.
 There’s also an external lever you can use to change the slicing thickness, depending on what recipe you’re working with.
 With this attachment, you’ll be turning your KitchenAid stand mixer into an even more powerful and versatile machine.

 Want to try out food processing, but don’t exactly see yourself making massive stews and large pies?
 This tiny food processor could be just what you’re looking for.
-It’s the ideal size for making salsas and dressings, and it will also chop herbs and perform other smaller tasks.
+It’s the ideal size for making salsas and dressings for your salad bowls, and it will also chop herbs and perform other smaller tasks.
 The bowl, lid, and blade are safe for the dishwasher, so your cleanup job will be pretty easy.
 Plus, if you don’t have valuable countertop real estate to spare, this food processor does the job without taking up much space.

-Turn your kitchen into a 5-star restaurant with the Breville Sous Chef 16 Pro, which includes five multifunction discs and three blades.
+Turn your kitchen into a 5-star restaurant with the Breville Sous Chef 16 Pro, which includes five multi-functional discs and three blades.
 The LCD display features an auto timer that counts both up and down.
-It features a direct drive, high-torque 1,200W motor that easily handles the toughest jobs in the extra-large 16 cup-capacity bowl.
+It features a direct drive, high-torque 1,200-watt motor that easily handles the toughest jobs in the extra-large 16-cup capacity bowl.
 With 24 settings, you get to choose the thickness of your slices.
-The Sous Chef Pro includes feed chute options, an extra-wide feed chute that cuts longer slices and a mini-feed chute that prevents long thin ingredients like carrots from tipping over during slicing.
-All of your attachments and cleaning utensils in the can be stored in the included storage box.
+The Sous Chef Pro includes feed chute options, an extra-wide feed chute that cuts longer slices, and a mini feed chute that prevents long, thin ingredients like carrots from tipping over during slicing.
+You can store all of your attachments and cleaning utensils in the included storage box.